-If you suffer an injury in a workplace accident that was your employer’s fault, or if you have been diagnosed with a long-term illness that was caused by health hazards in the workplace, you could be entitled to sue your employer for compensation.
+If you suffer an injury in a workplace accident that was your employer’s fault, or if you have been diagnosed with a long-term illness or industrial disease that was caused by health hazards in the workplace, you could be entitled to sue your employer for compensation.
 However, in some cases, your employer may have gone out of business.
 They may have ceased trading or gone into administration or liquidation.

 This situation may be particularly a problem for those who are attempting to make a claim for a work-related illness, as the illness may only be diagnosed years after they have parted with the employer.
 In a situation such as this, you could be left wondering, ‘Can I claim if my employer has ceased trading?’

 What does ceased training mean for my compensation claim?

 This article is here to explain that, potentially, you can claim injury compensation.
 You could still have the right to seek compensation from an employer that is no longer operating.
 In this situation, the way you would do so would be different than under normal circumstances, and the main purpose of this article is to help you to understand how the process of doing this works.

 Accident Claims can offer you advice, not just through this page and others like it, but also through our team of friendly experts They can provide you with a free consultation on your situation.
 We also have a team of solicitors who work with us.
 They can take on cases and could represent you in a No Win No Fee compensation claim.

 Could You Sue Your Employer?

 If you would like to speak to our team about whether or not you could be entitled to make a compensation claim, then call 0800 073 8801.
 You could also reach our advice team by messaging us through the live chat feature at the bottom of the screen.
 Otherwise, you could request that our team contacts you first, by filling in your contact details on this page.

 Select A Section